Lush rainforest and chalky drops, here is my guide to waterfalls in Queensland. Find out the best time to visit with this seasonal guide, which

 of waterfalls on the Gold Coast and Sunshine Coast.

-Above: The up close view from under the ledge of Serenity Falls on the Sunshine Coast (Order this image, prints or gifts)
+Above: The up close view from under the ledge of Serenity Falls on the Sunshine Coast (Order this image)

 Select Your Waterfall: